A Couple Therapy Questionnaire For The Individual

 Many factors can influence the outcome of marriage counseling.
 These include the people's commitment in the marriage/relationship, the skill and level of experience of the marriage counselor, and the amount of work put in by the couple in the marriage/relationship.

-On average, however, marriage counseling is effective for 70-80% of the people that utilize it.
+On average, however, marriage counseling is effective for 70-80% of the people who utilize it.
 Of these people, over half say that it helped them resolve all or nearly all of the major issues in their marriage/relationship.

 How do you know you need marriage counseling?

-In general, the earlier that you attend marriage counseling, the better that it will be for your marriage/relationship.
+In general, the earlier that you attend marriage counseling, the better it will be for your marriage/relationship.
 While you may want to try to work things out on your own, sometimes it’s best to ask for help.
 When it comes to your marriage/relationship, marriage counseling can be incredibly important.
-Some signs that your marriage/relationship need counseling are:
+Some signs that your marriage/relationship needs counseling are:

 - The lines of communication seem broken.
 If you aren’t talking to each other or telling each other the important things that happen, then it’s a sure sign that your marriage/relationship may need help.
 This also applies if you find yourselves fighting and arguing all of the time.